EndPointCorp/end-point-blog/2011/12/03/performing-bulk-edits-in-rails-part-2.html.md

 end
 ```

-We've now completed the entire user story.
+We’ve now completed the entire user story.
 Users are able to use check boxes to identify which attributes should be bulk updated.
 They also get to see which attributes match across their selection.
 Things are, of course, always more involved with a real production application.
-Keep in mind this example does not make good use of mass assignment protection using [attr_accessible](http://api.rubyonrails.org/classes/ActiveModel/MassAssignmentSecurity/ClassMethods.html#method-i-attr_accessible) and forcing an empty whitelist of attributes by using [config.active_record.whitelist_attributes](http://guides.rubyonrails.org/configuring.html#configuring-active-record) = true.
+Keep in mind this example does not make good use of mass assignment protection using [attr_accessible](https://apidock.com/rails/ActiveRecord/Base/attr_accessible/class) and forcing an empty whitelist of attributes by using [config.active_record.whitelist_attributes](http://guides.rubyonrails.org/configuring.html#configuring-active-record) = true.
 This is a best practice that should be implemented anytime you need sever-side validation of your forms.

 Additionally, there may be cases where you want to perform bulk edits of more complex attributes, such as nested attributes.
 Consider appending your additional attributes to the Foo.new.attribute_names array and then tweaking the eligible attributes logic.
-Also consider implementing a maximum number of records which are able to be bulk edited at a time; wouldn't want your server to time out.
+Also consider implementing a maximum number of records which are able to be bulk edited at a time; wouldn’t want your server to time out.
 Good luck!